 In just two years, your Master of Science in Information courses can give you the expertise you need to join our highly successful graduates in the workforce or in academia.

-The MSI is a 48-credit degree program, with a minimum of 42 credits required from School of Information courses (or 39 with advisor approval).
+The MSI is a 48-credit degree program, with a minimum of 39 credits required from School of Information courses.
 While the program will take you two years to complete on a full-time basis, you may also elect to take it over three to four years part-time.

 We believe in interdisciplinary work and experiential learning, and our students live that philosophy.
-All MSI students take a minimum of three credits of graduate-level coursework outside the School of Information, and all students complete an approved internship at an external organization.
+All students complete an approved internship at an external organization.
 Your coursework includes several components that ensure a substantial academic program yet allow for flexibility.

 One thing you’ll notice in our masters’ courses is our focus on practical, real-world applications for the theory and methods you learn.
 Students in many of our courses tackle real-world problems from organizations around the world, offering solutions those organizations can use even before they graduate.
 That kind of practical experience not only gives students a realistic view of what information careers entail, but also helps build relevant experience that they can highlight in their resumes or portfolios.
 We have an incredible success rate for career placement and salaries, and the mix of practical work with theory in our courses is one reason why.